 (Pssst!
 There’s a discount code at the end of the blog for you!)

-This post is brought to you in partnership with Toronto Attractions Council.
-While I was gifted this tour, everything you read is my own personal experience and opinion.
+Disclaimer: This was a hosted experience in partnership with Toronto Attractions Council.
+Everything you read is my own personal experience and opinion.

 What Tours Do They Offer?